 Chasmanthium latifolium (Inland Sea Oats)

-Inland Sea Sats is an attractive ornamental grass with large, graceful seedheads that start out green and gradually turn into different shades of brown.
+Inland Sea Oats is an attractive ornamental grass with large, graceful seedheads that start out green and gradually turn into different shades of brown.
 They are enjoyed by small mammals and birds.
 It does best in part shade or shade.
 It can handle some sun, but the more sun it gets, the more water it will need.
 It also tends to look bleached in full sun.
 It is relatively drought tolerant in the shade, and it tends to spread less in dry shade.

-Inland Sea Oats pairs well with other shade-loving Texas native plants such as Turk’s cap, American beautyberry or pigeonberry.
+Inland Sea Oats pairs well with other shade-loving Texas native plants such as Turk’s Cap, American Beautyberry or Pigeonberry.

 AT A GLANCE